Vaishnavi-chintha/Watt_Home/README.md

 ---

-> Made with joy by **WattUp Solutions** – 2025 F29SO and F29PD Year long Project, Heriot Watt University, Dubai
+> Made with care by **WattUp Solutions** – 2025 F29SO and F29PD Year long Project, Heriot Watt University, Dubai